A1. McLean SouthEast Acute Residential Treatment (ART)

 (Adult Inpatient and Partial Hospital Placement)

 McLean Hospital SouthEast is a satellite program of McLean Hospital in Belmont, MA.
 Located in Middleborough, MA, the McLean SE adult program consists of a 30-bed inpatient unit and 16-slot Partial Hospital Program treating both men and women with a wide range of psychiatric conditions.
 The inpatient length of stay averages about one week, and the PHP (Mon.– Fri.) length of stay averages approximately two weeks.
-Both levels of treatment are intense and include milieu treatment (CBT and psychoeducational, with numerous group therapies included), individual and family therapy, psychiatry, and case management.
+Both levels of treatment are intense and include individual, group, and family therapy, as well as psychiatry, case management, and milieu treatment.
+The primary treatment modality is CBT, though other treatment approaches are utilized as well.
 During their 20-hour-per-week placement, interns manage three-to-four cases, lead three-to-four groups a week, and have regular opportunity to administer psychological testing.
 Interns experience both the inpatient and Partial Hospital Programs.
 Interns receive a minimum of one hour of individual supervision, with separate supervision for testing.